nico-aero/Detox/detox/detox-native/README.md

 ## Android

-On Android, the project mostly aims to be an improvement over what We’ve found to be shortcomings in `Espresso`’s ability to produce stable and reliable UI tests.
+On Android, the project mostly aims to be an improvement over what we’ve found to be shortcomings in `Espresso`’s ability to produce stable and reliable UI tests.
 However, it also aims at offering additional interesting features.

 **If you find Espresso unstable / unreliable, or are looking for some additional features, `Detox-Native` can help :muscle:**